-Perhaps the 2019 contingent will be a whole crew of Josh Kerrs.
+Perhaps the 2019 contingent will be a whole crew of Josh Kerrs and AIs.

 Leo Fioravanti certainly looks like he’s got the backing, the ability in powerful waves and the competitive zeal to make it.
 But he had all that in 2017 too, making his distinct lack of results a surprise to almost everyone.
 Callinan looks like a top 5 surfer in his free surfs and has been on a crazy competitive hot streak recently, winning a high ranking QS, wildcarding his way to the final of the Quik Pro and taking out the Pipe trials event.

 The 24-year-old suffered the tragic loss of his father right before the start of his maiden CT campaign in 2016, and then last year his mother died suddenly too.
 Such a horrible set of events would leave most of us in a ball in our bedrooms, but Callinan came out fighting.
 Now, he’s looking stronger than ever and with a huge amount of support from fans and fellow CTers alike, we’re sure he’s going to be a force to be reckoned with this year.

 The success of Freestone, Andre and Christie presents more of a question mark.
 Each fell off tour ranked down in the low 30’s, with over 50% of their counting results coming from first-round exits.
 However, maybe something’s shifted in the intervening years.
-Freestone and Christe have both recently procreated, which has surprisingly seemed to lend itself rather well to competitive success in some recent cases.
+Freestone and Christe have both recently procreated, which, somewhat surprisingly, has seemed to lend itself rather well to competitive success in some recent cases.
 Think Filipe and Julian, who both just lodged their best career results with small babies (and dedicated wives) in tow.
 Andre has been on tour forever, however, his goto airs no longer garner as many points as they once did.
 To make it he will need to evolve.